RMHogervorst/blog/content/post/2024-01-28-using-grist-as-part-of-your-data-engineering-pipeline-with-dagster/index.md

 Excel is used as a presentation tool, calculator and for its graphing capabilities.
 There are way too many dashboards build on excel.
 But what it really boils down to is this:
 The tool is used to (1) hold data, and (2) to perform calculations on data.

-What bothers me, and other data scientist and engineers, is the combination of data holding, too free form possibilities and no version control.
+What bothers me, and other data scientist and engineers, is the combination of data holding, and calculations in the same document, too free form possibilities and no version control.

 **So the good:**